dasher-project/dasher-web/documents/Specification/notes.md

 # Just notes

+# User Control
+This document is part of the Dasher Version Six Specification.
+It describes ...

+>   Maybe call it Run Time or Execution Cycle or Run Loop or Zooming Controller.

+The zooming UI execution can be defined as a run loop in which the following take place.

+1. Controller invocation trigger.

+    In the Dasher Version Six proof-of-concept code, at time of writing, the controller is invoked every 400 milliseconds.
+In other words, the invocation trigger is that 0.4s have passed since the previous invocation.

+>
+>   Refer to "arrangement" in the run loop, not cascading.
+Or "parent solving"
+>   and "child arrangement"

 >   Spawning here?
 Adding and removing boxes.
 >
 >   Spawning starts with the root box.
 The root box is never removed.
 The root